 Blood, egg and urine stains

-The most important thing for Blood, egg and urine stains: : only cold water and do not use warm or hot water.
+The most important thing for blood, egg and urine stains: Only use cold water and not warm or hot water.
 This is because above 40° C the protein contained in blood, eggs or urine coagulates and penetrates even deeper into the fabric fibers.

 The stains can normally be washed out relatively easily by hand with cold water.

-If this does not work, it is worth turning to the miracle cure baking soda carefully rub into the stain, leave overnight and rinse with cold water.
+If this does not work, it is worth resorting to the miracle cure baking soda: rub the stain carefully, leave overnight and rinse with cold water.
 Then wash in the washing machine.

 Brown chocolate stains

-Chocolate stains can be removed with various household household products.
+Chocolate stains can be washed out with various household products.
 As with red wine or grease stains, carbonated mineral water helps with fresh chocolate stains.
 Drizzle mineral water onto the chocolate stain and leave to soak for approx. 10 minutes, then wash in the washing machine as usual.

-If the stain is older and more stubborn, it can be removed in advance with our stain soap Leave to soak for approx. 10 minutes, rinse by hand and then wash the garment in the washing machine.
+If the stain is older and more stubborn, it can be treated in advance with our stain remover soap, soak for approx. 10 minutes, rinse by hand and then wash the garment in the washing machine.

 Deodorant stains and sweat stains on T-shirts

-Annoying Deodorant stains and sweat stains on T-shirts are something we are all familiar with.
-These can normally be simply washed out with lukewarm wateryellowish stains, we can also use common household common household productsDepending on how stubborn the stain is, there are various options.
+We are probably all familiar with annoying deodorant stains and sweat stains on T-shirts.
+These can usually simply be washed out with lukewarm water, but for yellowish stains we can also use common household products, depending on how stubborn they are, there are various options.

-Citric acid works very well on white clothes.
+Citric acid is very suitable for white clothes.
 You can soak the clothes in a mixture of citric acid and water (3 tablespoons of citric acid is enough) for a long time, preferably overnight.
 Then wash the clothes in the washing machine.
 Caution: The citric acid could cause fading on colored or dark fabrics.

-For colored or dark laundry in combination with deodorant stains or sweat stains, something else is recommended: Vinegar or vinegar essence.
-To do this, soak the garments in a mixture of vinegar and water (in a 1:4 ratio) for a longer period of time, preferably overnight.
+For colored or dark laundry in combination with deodorant stains or sweat stains, we recommend something else: vinegar or vinegar essence.
+Soak the clothes in a mixture of vinegar and water (in a ratio of 1:4) for a longer period of time, preferably overnight.
 Then rinse and wash in the washing machine as usual.

 Baby bowel movements or vomit

-For stains from baby bowel movements or vomit, it helps to rinse the stains rinse the stains thoroughly with cold waterrub in any residue with curd soap (or alternatively a mixture of water and vinegar), then wash out and, if possible, leave to dry in the sun.
+In the case of stains from baby bowel movements or vomit, it helps to rinsethe stains thoroughly with cold water, rub in any residue with curd soap (or alternatively a mixture of water and vinegar), then wash out and, if possible, leave to dry in the sun.
 Then wash the garments in the washing machine.

-Important: to avoid allergic reactions to baby's delicate skin, it is advisable to use as few chemicals as possible chemicals as possible and use mild and environmentally friendly detergents such as the "Unscented" washing strips from bluu should be used.
+Important: to avoid allergic reactions to baby's delicate skin, it is advisable to use as few chemicals as possible and to usemild and environmentally friendly detergents such as the "Unscented" washing strips from bluu.

-Here's something else that everyone knows and isn't so easy to get out: wax stains or wax residue.
-For wax stains cold is the best way to remove wax stains. at least 30 minutes You can place the textile in the freezer for at least 30 minutes, after which the frozen wax should be able to be removed from the surface.
+Here's something else that everyone knows and is not so easy to remove: wax stains or wax residue.
+The best way to remove wax stains is to put the fabric in the freezer for at least 30 minutes, after which the frozen wax should be able to be removed from the surface.
 What usually remains is a visible stain.
 This is where the iron and some blotting paper come into play.
 Simply place the blotting paper on the wax stain and iron over it with the iron (low to medium setting).
-This will liquefy the wax in the textile fibers and the blotting paper the blotting paper absorbs the wax.
-When no more wax is visible, finish by washing the garment in the washing machine.
+This will liquefy the wax in the textile fibers and the blotting paper will absorb the wax.
+When no more wax is visible, wash the garment in the washing machine.

 Our conclusion